 Kevin P. Murphy is Professor of History and co-founder of the Heritage Studies and Public History program at the University of Minnesota.
 He is the author of Political Manhood: Red Bloods, Mollycoddles, and the Politics of Progressive Reform (2008) and was one of the editors and authors of Queer Twin Cities (2010).
 He works on the history of sexuality and gender and on public history and memory.
 He has co-edited several special issues of the Radical History Review focused on queer history.

-Jecca Namakkal is Assistant Professor of the Practice in International Comparative Studies and Gender, Sexuality, Feminist Studies at Duke University.
-She is a historian of empire, decolonization, and diaspora, and has published widely on these topics.
-She is also the co-creator of the Duke Carceral Studies Network and has been a part of the Humanities Action Lab’s “States of Incarceration” initiative.
-Currently, she is working on co-editing Issue 138 of the Radical History Review, “Fascisms and Antifascisms Since 1945.”
+Jecca Namakkal is Associate Professor of the Practice in International Comparative Studies, History, and Gender, Sexuality, Feminist Studies at Duke University.
+She is the author of Unsettling Utopia: The Making and Unmaking of French India (Columbia University Press, 2021), and served as an editor on Issue 138 of the Radical History Review, “Fascisms and Antifascisms Since 1945.”